 Tabitha is a hairstylist who runs her own salon in the UK that specializes in holistic coloring and organic hair care — two values that guide her range of hair products as well.
 Her range of low waste dry shampoos is packaged in the most luxe-looking gold aluminum shaker and aerosol-free travel sprays, that also happen to be refillable.

-Made using a mix of 90% organic ingredients that include natural soda bicarbonate, along with some organic chestnut and tapioca powder, this dry shampoo will leave your tresses feeling clean and refreshed in-between washes.
+Made using a mix of 90% organic ingredients that include natural soda bicarbonate, along with some organic chestnut and tapioca powder, this eco-friendly dry shampoo will leave your tresses feeling clean and refreshed in-between washes.

 The perfect natural dry shampoo for sensitive skin types, Klorane’s oat milk formulation is free of parabens, sulfates and preservatives that won’t irritate your scalp.
 This plant-based dry shampoo is super gentle and works to eliminate oil, dirt, and odors from your hair — all while breathing some volume and texture into your mane without all the alcohol and preservatives from conventional volumizing sprays.